mr-manuel/venus-os_TailscaleGX/ReadMe.md

 If not in the list, select __new__ and fill in the details:

-Packagename: TailscaleGX
+Packagename: venus-os_TailscaleGX

-GitHub user: kwindrem
+GitHub user: md-manuel

-GitHub branch or tag: latest
+GitHub branch or tag: main

 then tap __Proceed__